loganslade/loganslade/README.md

 ### Hello, welcome to my Github! ###

-I am a molecular biologist looking to use R-based solutions for laboratory problems.
+I am a cell biologist looking to use R-based solutions for laboratory problems.

 Please check out some of the projects created for my PhD thesis in the PhD thesis repo!